luomus/lajistore/README.md

 # Luomus

-This project is Luomus monorepo for managing projects used by Luomus.
+This project is Luomus monorepo for Laji Store api and related libraries.
-Currently, these are:
-* Kotka collection management system v3
-* Store storage api v2

 This workspace uses [Nx](https://nx.dev) to manage the workspace and [Docker](https://www.docker.com/) to run applications.